zerebos/Trilium-SingleFile/README.md

 ## Usage

+- New imports are automatically placed into your `#singleFileInbox`
+    - If there's no note with `#singleFileInbox` attribute then it uses `#inbox`
+    - If there's no `#inbox` then it uses a daily note
-Use the UI to customize your settings at any time!
+- Use the UI to customize your settings at any time!
+- All render notes will be given `#singleFilePreview`
+- All SingleFile notes will be given `#singleFileSource`

 ### Import